ahmetb/comcasted/README.md

 so you can prove you are getting the speed you are paying for.

 This script is designed of OS X and periodically runs a speed test when you are are connected to a wireless network (or a specific wireless network).
+It is also not Comcast-specific but I decided to name it so because they're such a great ISP.

 ## Installation